Preload

 Drive Safely: Avoiding reckless driving, speeding, and aggressive driving can help prevent accidents that may lead to the need for roadside assistance.

-In conclusion, car owners may need roadside assistance for various reasons, but taking preventative measures such as regular maintenance, checking your tires and battery, planning your trips, and driving safely can help avoid the need for roadside assistance.
+Car owners may need roadside assistance for various reasons, but taking preventative measures such as regular maintenance, checking your tires and battery, planning your trips, and driving safely can help avoid the need for roadside assistance.
 It's essential to have a plan in place for emergencies and to know the contact information for a reputable roadside assistance service in case of a breakdown.

 Roadside assistance is a service that provides help to motorists who experience problems with their vehicles while on the road.
 Typically, roadside assistance services are offered by automobile manufacturers, insurance companies, and independent providers.